 2. Financial challenges:

 Financial challenges touch on almost every aspect of cloud migration.
-There’s the immediate cost to carry out the migration itself, as well as the long-term financial risk of low or slow adoption and training after the migration has completed.
+There’s the immediate cost of carrying out the migration itself, as well as the long-term financial risk of low or slow adoption and training after the migration has completed.
 Top costs of cloud migration include:

 - Cloud migration services